 Nicholas Montecalvo, MD

-Choosing Mercy for my transitional year with one of the best decisions I've ever made.
+Choosing Mercy for my transitional year was one of the best decisions I’ve ever made.
 As a medical student I spent several months at Mercy in various specialties and throughout it all I really felt part of a patient centered team, delivering quality care with an emphasis on education.
 I knew that as an intern I would be given both freedom and guidance to grow and develop as a young physician.
-I couldn't have asked for a better place to prepare me for my radiology residency.
-The diversity of electives and a core months in the ICU and on floors really gave me a fantastic foundation for my future.
+I couldn’t have asked for a better place to prepare me for my radiology residency.
+The diversity of electives and core months in the ICU and on floors really gave me a fantastic foundation for my future.
 Thanks Mercy for a great year!

 Alyssa R. Goldbach, D.O.

 The Mercy TYR gave me exposure to extremely sick and complex cases.
 I left confident knowing I could run a Code Blue, manage a hypertensive emergency, and adjust a ventilator in the middle of the night.
 As a TYR, the sheer amount of electives gave me the flexibility to tailor my education towards my needs in PM&R. I had wonderful learning experiences reviewing spine MRIs and head CTs in my Radiology elective.
 I followed patients during their recovery from cancer during my Radiation Oncology elective.
 I performed joint injections and Osteopathic Manipulation in my outpatient Pain Medicine elective.